culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

   - Start the process.

 \
+-->

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YHXYS1xEQrM?si=QA8Z0-8fIEz9qHDe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 How To Create 360 Photos with insta360 Flow, under [Eat Sleep 360](https://eatsleep360.ck.page/), via [YouTube](https://www.youtube.com/watch?v=YHXYS1xEQrM)

 \

-## 360 camera setup and acquisition
+## Spherical panorama camera/360 camera setup and acquisition

-The second technique for taking spherical panorama photographs, as we saw previously, is by using a 360 camera.
-Let's see the steps for setting up and achieving a faster shooting session.
 Although these steps are specific to the Insta360 Pro 2, they remain easily applicable to other types of 360 cameras:

-- Position the tripod at the viewpoint where you want to take the photographs and make sure is levelled with the bubble.
+1. Position the tripod at the viewpoint where you want to take the photographs and make sure is levelled with the bubble.

-- Mount the camera on the tripod.
+2. Mount the camera on the tripod.

-- Turn on the camera, and turn on the wifi.
+3. Turn on the camera, and turn on the wifi.

-- Turn on the Wifi(or Bluetooth if you are using another system) on your phone, find the camera and connect to it.
+4. Turn on the Wifi (or Bluetooth if you are using another system) on your phone, find the camera and connect to it.

-- Open the [control camera App](https://www.insta360.com/download/insta360-pro2) and connect to it (for the Insta360 you can follow the tutorial on the app).
+5. Open the [control camera App](https://www.insta360.com/download/insta360-pro2) and connect to it (for the Insta360 you can follow the tutorial on the app).

-- Keep the camera straight using a level function of the camera app.
+6. Keep the camera straight using a level function of the camera app.

-- Adjust the light setting on the app.
+7. Adjust the light setting on the app.
 Settings for acquiring well-lighted photographs are the same settings for standard DSRL cameras.
 You should be already familiar with these settings.
 If you need some help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)

-- Start taking the first photographs.
+8. Start taking the first photographs.
 This will be a series of 6 photographs for mono viewing or 12 for stereo viewing.

 Here is a quick video tutorial for general 360 camera shooting: